 What is STEM?

 The Galloway School is dedicated to preparing students for 21st Century workplace careers by providing high quality educational opportunities in STEM fields.
 STEM represents the fields of science, technology, engineering, and mathematics.
-STEM education encourages a curriculum that is driven by problem solving, discovery, exploratory learning, and student-centered development of ideas and solutions.
+STEM education utilizes a curriculum that is driven by problem solving, hands-on learning, exploration and discovery. and student-centered development of ideas and solutions.